-Let’s talk about Jira.
-It’s a powerful work management tool used by thousands to manage issue tracking for your business.
+Jira is a powerful work management tool by Atlassian, used by more than 180,000 customers worldwide to manage issue tracking for your business.
 Jira is full of business-critical information that is essential to your day-to-day operations.

-With so much data packed into your Jira issues and boards, now is the time to think about taking a proactive approach to ensuring the security of your Jira data.
+With so much data packed into your Jira issues, boards, projects and more, now is the time to think about taking a proactive approach to ensuring the security of your Jira data.

 So, is Jira secure?